Madagascar: Rise of early kingdoms and contact with Europeans

-By 1720, Sakalava-Boina king Toakafo is considered to have been the most powerful ruler in Madagascar, and possibly ruled the entire northern third of the island.
+By 1720, the Sakalava-Boina king Toakafo is considered to have been the most powerful ruler in Madagascar, and possibly ruled the entire northern third of the island.
 In the 18th century, the French established various trading posts along the east coast in order to supply the Mascarenes.
 On the northeast coast, the Tsikoa tribe coalesced under a single ruler and invaded the Antavaratra (Northerners) c.
 1710, intent on capturing their lucrative ports.
-Ratsimilaho, a son of an English pirate and Malagasy woman who had been Toakafo's chief minister, managed to unite the Antavaratra, repel the Tsikoa, and drive them south.
-Ratsimilaho founded the Betsimisaraka Confederation, and by the 1730s was one of the most powerful kings in Madagascar, though the state disintegrated soon after his death in 1754.
+Ratsimilaho, a son of an English pirate and a Malagasy woman who had been Toakafo's chief minister, managed to unite the Antavaratra, repel the Tsikoa, and drive them south.
+Ratsimilaho founded the Betsimisaraka Confederation, and by the 1730s was one of the most powerful kings in Madagascar, although the state disintegrated soon after his death in 1754.

 The French attempted to set up trading posts on the northwest coast, resulting in conflict with the Sakalava in the 1770s that ended inconclusively.
-Merina king Andriamasinavalona expanded the kingdom further, and ruled much of the Central Highlands during his reign, though in the early-18th century he abdicated and divided the state between four of his sons.
-A fierce civil war ensued characterized by slave-raiding and -trading, and it wasn't until the 1790s that the kingdom was reunited via conquest and diplomacy by Andrianampoinimerina.
+The Merina king Andriamasinavalona expanded the kingdom further and ruled much of the Central Highlands during his reign, though in the early 18th century he abdicated and divided the state between four of his sons.
+A fierce civil war ensued characterized by slave-raiding and -trading, and it was not until the 1790s that the kingdom was reunited by means of conquest and diplomacy by Andrianampoinimerina.